YINI-lang/YINI-spec/YINI-Specification.md

 A running log of changes and updates **to the YINI specification**.

 v1.0.0 Beta 4 + Updates
-- Added tab as illegal character in phrased (backticked) identifiers.
+- Added tab as illegal character in backticked identifiers.
 - Deprecated `>` for use as section marker, due to its tendency to be  confused with quoting syntax in forums, emails, and messaging platforms, etc.
 - Added missing escape codes (as to what C/C++ has).
 - Reserved `{ }` for future syntax (inline objects).